Diyar Al Muharraq: Administration

 Diyar Al Muharraq is a modern integrated city located on the northern tip of Muharraq Island in Bahrain.
 The city is a master-planned development and is designed to be a self-contained community, offering a range of residential, commercial, and leisure facilities.
 The city is built on reclaimed land and is divided into several zones, each with its own unique character and offerings.
 The residential areas of the city feature a mix of apartments, villas, and townhouses, catering to a range of budgets and preferences.
 The city also contains schools, healthcare facilities, and community centers.
 There are also a range of retail and dining options, including a large shopping mall, several supermarkets, and a variety of cafes and restaurants.
 The city also has a number of parks and green spaces, as well as a beachfront area with a marina and a range of water-based activities.

 Transportation

-The islands have a causeway connecting them to Muharraq Island, the main island can be reached by public transport via buses and also have a large marina.
+The islands have a causeway connecting them to Muharraq Island, the main island can be reached by public transport via buses.
+The main island can also be accessed by boat via the marina hosted within the main island.